PaulingLiu/scibet/README.md

 - [Contact](#Contact)

 ## Overview
 Fast, robust and technology-independent computational methods are needed for supervised cell type annotation of single-cell RNA sequencing data.
 We present SciBet, a single-cell classifier that accurately predicts cell identity for newly sequenced cells or cell clusters.
 We enable [web client deployment of SciBet](http://scibet.cancer-pku.cn/) for rapid local computation without uploading local data to the server.
-This user-friendly and cross-platform tool can be widely useful for single cell type identification (bioRxiv preprint link [here](https://www.biorxiv.org/content/10.1101/645358v2)).
+This user-friendly and cross-platform tool can be widely useful for single cell type identification.

 ## Installation Guide
 **Installing dependency package**